diogovalentte/mantium/README.md

 A **Multimanga** is like a container for multiple mangas.
 When you add a manga to Mantium, it creates a multimanga and adds the manga to the multimanga.
 You actually never interact with the manga, only the multimanga.
 But why?

-The **multimanga** feature solves the issue of when you want to track the **same manga** in multiple source sites so that you are notified whenever a new chapter is released as soon as possible in whatever source.
+The **multimanga** feature solves the issue of when you want to track the **same manga** in multiple source sites, so that you are notified whenever a new chapter is released as soon as possible in whichever source.
 You could add the same manga for each source, but they would act as **completely different mangas**.
-Each one would appear on a card in the dashboard/iframe, you would need to set the last read chapter for each of them and be notified of new chapters from each of them.
+Each one would appear on a card in the dashboard/iframe.
+You would need to set the last read chapter for each of them and be notified of new chapters from each of them.

 The multimanga feature solves this issue.
 With it, you add the same manga from multiple sources to the same multimanga and interact only with the multimanga.
 No multiple notifications or setting the last read chapter for all of them, you just set the multimanga last read chapter, and only one card will appear in the dashboard/iframe!